Maintaining Good Credit is Critical

 Credit Score Tips and How to Increase Credit Score

-A credit score is a method lending institutions and others use to evaluate a person’s risk of defaulting.
-It is a number arrived at through calculations utilizing the contents of an individual’s credit report.
+A credit score is a method lending institutions use to evaluate a person’s risk of defaulting.
+It is calculated by utilizing the contents of an individual’s credit report.
 Low credit scores indicate the person is a poor credit risk who is less likely to repay the debt than someone with a higher score.

-Some Hampton individuals do not have enough information in their credit report from which a credit score can be calculated.
+Some individuals do not have enough information in their credit report to calculate a credit score.
 For instance, the credit score offered by Fair Isaac Corporation, commonly referred to as a FICO score, requires that a credit report must contain at least the following information: